mrsaurabhmaske/huge-coast-1878/README.md

 To use Travellish, follow these simple steps:

-Visit the Travellish website at www.travellish.com Select the service you require - flight booking, hotel booking, car rental, travel insurance, tour packages or visa assistance
+Visit the Travellish website at www.travellish.com

+Select the service you require - flight booking or hotel booking.
-Fill in the required details such as your travel dates, destination, preferred airline, hotel or car model Make payment through our secure payment gateway Receive confirmation of your booking via email or SMS Contact Us
+Fill in the required details such as your travel dates, destination, preferred airline, hotel.

+Make payment through our secure payment gateway Receive confirmation of your booking via email or SMS

+Contact Us
 If you have any queries or require assistance, you can contact us through the following channels:

 Email: support@travellish.com
-Phone: +1 (888) 123-4567
-Live chat: available on the website
+Phone: +91 0000000000
 We are available 24/7 to assist you with your travel needs.

-Conclusion
+Conclusion:
 Travellish is your ultimate travel companion for exploring the world.
 With our range of travel-related services, you can plan your travel easily and efficiently.
 We look forward to helping you plan your next adventure!

 B25 Construc Week Project (Collaborative)